-iPod godfather builds new Nest in Silicon Valley
+IPod godfather builds new Nest in Silicon Valley

-SAN FRANCISCO Tony Fadell, known as the godfather of the iPod, has made a new gadget with the help of a small army of engineers and designers from Apple Inc and other tech giants including Google Inc and Microsoft Corp.
+SAN FRANCISCO, Oct 25 Tony Fadell, known as the godfather of the iPod, has made a new gadget with the help of a small army of engineers and designers from Apple Inc (AAPL.O) and other tech giants including Google Inc (GOOG.O) and Microsoft Corp (MSFT.O).

 Instead of the next hot digital media device, Fadell on Tuesday unveiled a new thermostat designed by Nest Labs, a company he started in 2010 with former iPhone software manager Matt Rogers.